Julian has a specialist, predominantly employer focused employment and discrimination practice in the Employment

 Julian is a qualified mediator and adjudicator.

 Julian has a specialist employment and discrimination practice which covers all aspects of the Employment Tribunal and Employment Appeal Tribunal jurisdiction.
-He is recommended as a Band 1 (Western) in both Chambers UK 2017 (band 2) and Legal 500 2016 in the Employment category.
+He is recommended as a Band 1 (Western) in both Chambers UK 2019 and Legal 500 2019 in the Employment category.
 He is also the only member of the team to be appointed as Junior Counsel to the Crown (Regional Panel) to the new 'A Panel'.

 He is a highly skilled, authoritative and pragmatic employment law practitioner.
 He acts in high value and complex litigation in both the High Court and Employment Tribunal jurisdictions.
 In the Employment Tribunal he has particular expertise in complex discrimination, whistleblowing and private sector equal pay litigation.